the psycho cat on an HP Mini with Ubuntu

-If reading this page confuses you, however, just go with Ubuntu, the latest LTS version (12.04 right now), the Desktop CD.
+If reading this page confuses you, however, just go with Ubuntu, the latest LTS version, the Desktop CD.
 You don't have to worry about these other options unless you're really curious.

 Ubuntu uses a user interface (or desktop environment) called Gnome.
 Gnome is focused on simplicity and usability.
 Ubuntu includes a bunch of Gnome-native applications such as Rhythmbox (music player), and Gedit (text editor).
 You can find the full list of software packages in ubuntu-desktop here.

 Kubuntu uses the K Desktop Environment (also known as KDE).
 KDE is focused on including a lot of point-and-click configuration options immediately available to end users.
 Kubuntu includes a bunch of KDE-native applications such as Amarok (music player), K3B (CD burning), and rekonq (web browser).
 You can find the full list of software packages in kubuntu-desktop here.

 Xubuntu uses the Xfce desktop environment, which is a lighter one than Gnome or KDE.
 In terms of its design principles, it has a bit of a balance—presenting in some ways more point-and-click configuration options than Gnome but also retaining some of the simplicity of Gnome.
 Its main appeal is its speed, though, and it's ideal for systems with 256 MB to 512 MB of RAM.
 Both Ubuntu and Kubuntu can run on 512 MB of RAM, but they're more ideal for 1 GB of RAM or more.
 Xubuntu includes Thunar (file manager), Thunderbird (email client), and Leafpad (text editor).
 You can find a full list of software packages in xubuntu-desktop here.